iankitnegi/SQL_AdHoc_Analysis_Project/README.md

 - Cost Reduction: Reduce manufacturing costs for the AQ HOME Allin1 Gen 2.
 - Replicate Q1 Success: Analyze and replicate strategies that boosted first-quarter sales in 2020.

+Thank you for reading and evaluating my repo :)